NEW TRENDS IN EXHIBITION LAYOUTS

 The sound levels at exhibition tend to be high and loud sound from one layout will only annoy.
 We now have quiet ambient sound for the countryside and for the harbour and visitors do seem to enjoy birdsong and the occasional seagull or barking dog.

-Hopefully we will soon be able to add whistle and horn sounds for when the trains leave the station.
+We also have whistle and horn sounds for when the trains leave the station.

 interpretation